Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 2: Report intake method mix

-Signals: Whether channel access matches how different populations actually want to engage.
+This one measures distribution of reports across available channels: web form, mobile app, phone line, voice agent, manager-routed.
+It tells you whether channel access matches how different populations actually want to engage.
 A program where 95% of reports arrive via web form is probably missing its frontline, its non-desk workers, and anyone whose first language isn't the one the form is in.

-Influenced by: Which channels are deployed, how they're promoted, and whether the mix reflects your workforce's composition, culture, and generational spread.
+What drives it is partly practical (which channels are deployed, how they're promoted) and partly cultural.
 Gen Z reaches for mobile; field workers want voice or a QR code they can scan from a warehouse floor; more hierarchical cultures lean toward manager-routed flows.
-Channel preference is as much cultural as it is practical.
+Good looks like distribution across more than one modality, with uptake from the populations you'd most expect to underreport.

 KPI 3: Time to report